furkhan324/AttendanceSystemPlan/README.md

   If not alert user.

 - <h3>Admin Panel (Web)</h3>
-  - For teacher: Parses classObject data to see attendance.
+  - For teacher: Application parses classObject data to see attendance.
   - Attendance Trend Visualization: Flot.js is a neat library that can be used to render attendance trends in graph format
   - Important metrics such as dailyAttendance, dailyAbsences, averages, etc. can be determined with relevant operations on .students and .classAttendancePerSession attributes of classObject